 Evaluation ?
 Probably slightly better for white.
 Nothing to write home about, but white will have gotten rid of his structural weakness and saved a small part of his dynamic advantage.

-I know this method of playing with an IQP is far less glamorous than the ones covered above, but it is very important to recognize when an attack is far away, when you don’t have enough fire power, and when it’s time to try and convert your dynamic advantage into static equality or a slight dynamic edge.
+I know this method of playing with an IQP is far less glamorous than the ones covered before, but it is very important to recognize when an attack is far away, when you don’t have enough fire power, and when it’s time to try and convert your dynamic advantage into static equality or a slight dynamic edge.

 In the game, Kasparov managed to outplay Karpov fairly quickly using a brilliant queen sacrifice which should not have been allowed, and he won in 7 moves from the position in the above diagram !
 But that is a different topic.
 What’s important is to recognize that even an attacking monster like Kasparov stopped, thought things through, and realized that the best way to continue is by a positional d4-d5 advance and trading into a minutely better late middlegame without the weakness on d4.